pete-gordon/oricutron/ReadMe.txt

 Serial card (ACIA) emulation
 ============================

-Oricutron can emulate ACIA at addres #31C (standard address for Telestrat).
+Oricutron can emulate ACIA at address #31C (standard address for Telestrat).
 The emulation works for Oric, Atmos, Telestrat and Pravetz and can be used together with any disk type.